 User Role Options

-- Editor – can publish and manage pages and posts, including the posts of other users.
+An Editor can publish and manage pages and posts, including the posts of other users.
 An editor role is great for someone who needs to edit content throughout the site, including page content, events, volunteer opportunities

 You’ll see some other role options when you go in to add a user to a